Dvojak/Skirmish-game/README.md

 ## Planned
 ### Start:
-- Turn structure
+- Turn structure ✅
-- Basic actions (movement, attack, abilities)
+- Basic actions (movement✅, attack✅, abilities)
 - Different factions with their own units
-- Units having their own stats that can be checked
+- Units having their own stats that can be checked✅
 - Random maps and objectives
-- Couch/split-screen online versus
+- Couch/split-screen versus ✅

 ### Continuation:
+- Good visual
 - Squad customization (Making your own team based on points)
 - More maps and objectives
 - Factions having their own abilities